Jindiande/Jindiande.github.io/_pages/about.md

 Education
 ======
 * B.S. in UESTC, 2019
-* Ph.D in Rutgers University, New Brunswick, 2024 (expected)
+* Ph.D in Rutgers University, New Brunswick

 News
 ======